SDM Domino

 SDM Domino Bratislava is a Slovak football team, based in the town of Ružinov.
 The club was founded in 1993.

 History

 LP Domino former name SDM (Community children and youth Domino) is a civic association, which through various activities, especially sports and facilitate the development of children and youth.
 For more than 10 years is an essential part of his work became a youth football club, which operates about 280 boys in 10 youth and two senior teams.
 LP Domino is a part of the Salesian Youth Centre, which operates in the Roman Catholic parish of Saint John Bosco in Bratislava – Trnávka (Ružinov).
-The club is currently play in 3. liga (III. level).
+The club is currently playing in 3. liga (III. level).
 Last season, LP Domino finished in 3rd place (Majstrovstvá regiónu), but winner ŠFK Prenaks Jablonec and runners-up ŠK Plavecký Štvrtok rejected to promotion and so promoted LP Domino.